sehaj97/Horiseon-Social-Solution-Services/README.md

 Click on link to see the deployed website [https://sehaj97.github.io/Horiseon-Social-Solution-Services/](https://sehaj97.github.io/Horiseon-Social-Solution-Services/)

 ## Description
-The page have code for Horiseon Social Solution Services which provide degital marketing services.
+The page have code for Horiseon Social Solution Services which provide digital marketing services.

 The project was clean coded to contain semantic html tags, accessibility for the page and styles to keep it consistent.